Skip to main content

 Our team of peer educators will work with you to curate and facilitate a workshop for your organization!

-To request a workshop, email themovementwc@ncsu.edu or fill out our request form!
+To request a workshop, email us or fill out our request form!

 Tablers and Facilitators: Members who are interested in becoming more involved, can be trained to help us table at events and/or become paid facilitators of our workshops!

-Committees: The Movement has three committees that members can join – Marketing, Newsletter, and Zine.
+Committees: MVMT has three committees that members can join – Marketing, Newsletter, and Zine.

 Leadership Team

-The Movement Leadership Team are trained, paid facilitators and student staff members within the NC State Women’s Center.
-The Leadership Team is selected based on their commitment to IPV prevention, previous participation in The Movement, and leadership qualities.
+MVMT’s leadership team are trained, paid facilitators and student staff members within the NC State Women’s Center.
+The leadership team is selected based on their commitment to IPV prevention, previous participation in MVMT, and leadership qualities.

 2025-2026 Leadership Team